 Topsoil, the uppermost 20 centimetres of soil rich in organic matter, is host to most plant roots and is important in encouraging regrowth of native vegetation.
 Topsoil stockpiles can reach 5-10 metres depth and sit undisturbed for the duration of a mine’s operation.
 Few studies have been undertaken to identify changes to microbial health in these stockpiles over time and current land reclamation practices are generally based on financial and logistical constraints rather than scientific knowledge.

-This project measured geochemistry and soil microbiota through DNA sequencing to establish the ‘health’ of soil stockpiles at New Afton Mine and QR Mil.
+This project measured geochemistry and soil microbiota through DNA sequencing to establish the ‘health’ of soil stockpiles at New Afton Mine and QR Mill.
 It tested if the age or height of the stacks affected the health of the topsoil.

 Mine reclamation developments are an investment in the long-term health of the land at mine sites.
 This research has generated information that can help guide more effective, socially acceptable and lower cost planning, implementation and management of mine reclamation projects.